Best Golf Clubs For Seniors 2023: Our Top Picks To Help Your Game

 More Hybrids and Fairway Woods

-The second thing you should consider is changing the number of hybrids and fairway woods in your bag.
-Replace those hard to hit long irons with more forgiving clubs to get the most out of your game.
+The second thing seniors should consider is changing the number of hybrids and fairway woods in your bag.
+Replace those hard to hit long irons with more forgiving clubs to make long shots much easier.

 As I mentioned in the intro, play the club’s for your game, who cares what your buddies think.
 As long as you get the ball in the hole in fewer strokes than them, that’s all that matters.
 Heck, even the best players in the world are opting to skip long irons and instead play 5 or 7 woods or hybrids as well.